 Don’t misrepresent the facts

-That is what these (extreme) “induction is wrong” proponents don’t understand.
-Induction has its place, as does every other medical intervention, and if you want to go straight to cesarean, rather than having a medically-indicated induction, that is your choice to make with your body.
+That is what anti-induction advocates don’t understand: induction has its place.
+As does every other medical intervention.
+If you want to go straight to cesarean, rather than having a medically-indicated induction, that is your choice to make with your body.

 But don’t misrepresent the truth to other women.

-Don’t misrepresent the risks of Pitocin by listing a mish-mash of complications with no rates.
-(How are women to understand the risks if you don’t tell them how frequently those emergencies occur?)
+Don’t misrepresent the risks of Pitocin by listing a mish-mash of complications with no rates or citations.

 Don’t say things that can be disproved with a single mouse click like inducing VBACs is against evidence based medicine.

 Don’t dictate specific actions while withholding facts that would enable women to make their own decisions, even if they are different than what you would prefer.

 Medically indicated induction is choice for planned VBAC